The latest information on core aims to assist funded institutions in planning study programmes across individual funding years.

 Traineeships and core aims

-The core aim for a traineeship must be the work experience placement and provided the placement was started, the trainee can progress to an apprenticeship without fulfilling the planned hours for this aim.
+The core aim for a traineeship must be the work experience placement.
+Provided the placement was started, the trainee can progress to an apprenticeship without fulfilling the planned hours for this aim.
 In this case the traineeship should be recorded on the ILR as achieved and the relevant destination details completed.
 Other aims such as maths and English can remain open and be completed after the traineeship has been completed.
 If a learner does not complete the maths and English elements of the traineeship within 6 months then these will continue to be funded until they are completed.
 Detail on how this is handled on the ILR can be found on GOV.UK.

 Students with more than one core aim in a year